bjoernbuth/jupytext-test/Readme.md

 of my script (which is currently located in the scripts/python-helper-scripts folder).
 If you would like to use the script in a similar way, I recommend adapting the script to your needs and then put it somewhere in your PATH.

+## nbconvert remarks

+- I was having some problems when the version of jupyter notebook was too high (7.0 or higher).
+  I guess this is related to the new notebook format.
+  (TODO3: understand why the problems occured and why the fix worked (currently no time for this since I need to work on other things))